jotabraga/blockbr-front/README.md

 ## About 🔎

-This is an simple api based in typeorm node and typescript.
+This is an vite / react / typescript front-end application.

 ## Tech tools 🔧